LibraryCarpentry/lc-marcedit/_episodes/02-top-level-menu-features.md

 If you change your preferences for the MarcEditor, the tool used to work with MARC data, you can always go back to the default settings.
 >## Reset settings for the MarcEditor in Preferences
 >1.
 Click on the gearbox in the top left corner or go to Tools -> Preferences
 >2.
-Make sure you select "MarcEditor" in the Preferences window in the left hand pane
+Select "MarcEditor" in the Preferences window in the left hand pane
 >3.
 In the right hand pane, select Set Defaults for either font or font size
 >3.
 Click Ok
 {: .checklist}